K4 Curriculum

 Art

-K4 art students get to experiment with a variety of media including watercolor, acrylic paint, soft pastels, oil pastels, textiles, clay, ink, and many more.
-The goal for this young age is to expose them to some of the basic elements of art—line, shape, color, form, and texture—through each of their projects.
+K4 art students get to experiment with a variety of media, including watercolor, acrylic paint, soft pastels, oil pastels, textiles, clay, ink, and many more.
+The goal for this young age is to expose them to some of the basic elements of art—line, shape, color, form, and texture—through each of their projects in addition to basic color theory concepts.
 They learn drawing skills, work on dexterity and hand-eye coordination, build visual vocabulary, and even gain knowledge about a few famous artists.
 Each project is thoughtfully planned out and coordinates with their classroom units.
 Some examples include printmaking penguins during the winter unit, making their own paper and forming papercast ocean animals during the ocean unit, and painting beautifully colored elephant batiks during the week they learn about the letter Ee.

 Physical Education